inspetor/slate/source/index.html.md

 - <a href="#event-updates">trackEventUpdate</a>
 - <a href="#event-deletion">trackEventDeletion</a>

-All functions for tracking event activity require an [Event](#event-2) object as argument and return `true` upon successful execution.
+All functions for tracking event activity require an [InspetorEvent](#inspetorevent) object as argument and return `true` upon successful execution.
 Otherwise, one of the following exceptions will be thrown:

 Exception | Description
 --------- | -----------